ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

   for example, can upscale to Dev50, but not to the production-tier PB10 configuration.
   Your databases and data will be automatically migrated into your new configuration.

+---

 * **Change Storage**
-  Click this button to modify your product's storage.
+  Use this slider to modify your product's storage.

 !["Figure 11 - Manage Product: Storage"](images\portal-products-0052-manage-general-storage.png "Figure 11 - Manage Product: Storage")